rohitramkumar/Movie-Recommender/README.md

 # Packaging

 The main Flask server is packaged in app.py and does not require any special instructions for deployment on Heroku.
+<a href="https://movie-recommendation-service.herokuapp.com/"> Link To Working Project Homepage </a>

 # Contributors List